 The knock sensor is used to detect engine detonation (spark knock).
 As a result, a voltage sent to the PCM will retard spark timing.
-The KS is a piezoelectric accelerometer with the sensor designed to resonate at approximately the same frequency as the engine knock frequency.
+The Knock Sensor is a piezoelectric accelerometer with the sensor designed to resonate at approximately the same frequency as the engine knock frequency.
 The Knock Sensor uses the resonant frequency to mechanically amplify the vibrations.
 This method allows relatively large signals to be achieved without electrical amplification and with small package size.

 To prevent the replacement of good components, be aware that the following non-EEC areas may be at fault:

 The sensor has a thin circular piezoelectric ceramic disk which is bonded to a metal diaphragm.
 Electrical connections are made through a two pin integral connector.

 Raise vehicle on hoist.

 Disconnect engine control sensor wiring from knock sensor.

 Tighten knock sensor to 15-20 Nm (11-14 lb-ft).

 Install heat shield boot over knock sensor.